boalang/study-template/README-study-template.md

 * `drop` (can be repeated)
   * Drop a column (0-indexed) when converting.
 * `header`
   * A header row to prepend to the CSV output.
-Can be useful it you think others might use the generated CSV files outside of your own analyses.
+Can be useful if you think others might use the generated CSV files outside your own analyses.
 * `index`
   * Number of indices in the Boa output - if not given, infers from the first line.
 This is usually not needed.